javascript-tipos-de-datos

 Data Types in JavaScript

-But that doesn’t mean that JavaScript doesn’t have types.
+But that doesn’t mean JavaScript doesn’t have types.
 The type is simply determined automatically when a value is assigned.

 Primitive Data Types